 Your Okta SAML Settings should look something like this:

-Next, we'll complete the set-up back in Chili Piper.
-First, click View Setup Instructions in Okta.
+Next, we'll complete the setup back in Chili Piper.
+First, click View SAML Setup Instructions in Okta.

 Now that we've got our Chili Piper information into Okta, it's time to copy information from Okta and bring it to Chili Piper.

-- Copy your unique Identity Provider SSO from Okta, return to Chili Piper and paste it into the Identity Provider SSO URL.
+- Copy your unique Identity Provider Single Sign On from Okta, return to Chili Piper, and paste it into the Identity Provider SSO URL.

-- Copy your Identity Provider SSO from Okta, return to Chili Piper, and paste it into Identity Provider ID.
+- Copy your Identity Provider Issuer from Okta, return to Chili Piper, and paste it into Identity Provider ID.

 - Download the certificate provided by Okta and upload it to Chili Piper.